tanvijain13/book-finder/README.md

 - The application styling is done using CSS and is done in a component focused way to make is easier to edit and readable.

 - The unit tests were created and tested using React Testing library and Jest.

+## Future Ideas

+- I would add a login/register page and create a database to store the user information
+- Recommendation system based on user search history and favorites
+- Shuffle books feature to suggest books randomly
+- chatGPT integration for searching books based on description for more specific search using AI models
+- chatGPT book summary integration to show a book summary

 ## Run instructions